 Chemotherapy is still a go-to treatment for mesothelioma, often used before or after surgery to shrink the cancerous growths and keep them from spreading.
 While no treatment is effective on everyone with mesothelioma, a combination of chemotherapy drugs is often very good at stopping mesothelioma from spreading and reducing the size of tumors in the pleura.

 Radiation has long been used to shrink tumors and impede their growth and stop the spread of cancer.
 However, modern radiation is even more targeted than in the past, allowing radiologists to deliver higher doses more frequently without damaging surrounding healthy tissue.
 This is key in reducing the negative side effects of this type of treatment.

 If discovered very early, surgery can remove all signs of mesothelioma in some patients.
 Unfortunately, mesothelioma can take decades to develop and is rarely caught in its earliest stages.

 Still, surgery can become an important part of a patient’s treatment plan.
-Doctors may remove as much of the pleura as possible, remove the affected lung and nearby pleura, or place drains that allow excess fluid to drain from the chest cavity.
-Any of these procedures can reduce the patient’s symptoms, and in some cases leave them with little or no sign of active disease.
+Doctors may remove as much of the pleura as possible, remove the lung entirely, or implant drains to enable fluids to be removed.
+Any of these procedures can reduce the patient’s symptoms and sometimes leave them with little or no sign of active disease.